Flores Itinerary (3 Days): Complete Day-by-day Breakdown

 If you’re a foodie like me, be aware that there aren’t loads of restaurants and bars in Flores, so you may begin to feel limited after a few days.

-Day 1: Exploring Flores
+Day 1: Arrive & Explore Flores

-Most travellers arrive in Flores from across the border in Belize (San Ignacio) or from further south in Guatemala (Lanquin, Lake Atitlan or Antigua).
-This means that you will likely only have the afternoon and evening when you first arrive in Flores.
-Given its small size, this is absolutely fine.
+Most travellers arrive in Flores from San Ignacio (by crossing the border with Belize) or from further south in Guatemala (Lanquin, Lake Atitlan or Antigua).

 Arrive and settle in

-After a morning of travel, I recommend a quiet afternoon exploring the town not expending too much energy.
 The island itself only takes around 30 minutes to walk around, so take your time and explore the colourful, cobbled streets.
-Feel free to detour; wander onto the jetties; go in search of terrapins; take photos with the Peten sign, check out the cathedral at Parque Central, and buy snacks from street vendors.
+Feel free to detour; wander onto the jetties; go in search of terrapins; take photos with the Peten sign, check out the cathedral at Parque Central, or try snacks from street vendors.

 NOTE: Flores is probably one of the safest areas in Guatemala.
 I walked around during the daytime alone with my camera and felt completely safe.
 The streets become eerily deserted at night.